Koji Ariyoshi: Postwar

 In 1958, Ariyoshi was forced to close his newspaper for lack of funds.
 He became a florist, earning himself the nickname, "The Red Florist."
 In 1969, he was appointed a member of the Hawaii Foundation for History and the Humanities.
 Ariyoshi was later appointed president of the organization, a position that he held for three years.
 With the American opening to China, Ariyoshi was one of the first Americans invited to return to that country, even before President Nixon's visit.
 He wrote a series of articles for the Honolulu Star-Bulletin, and a television documentary on Chinese arts and crafts, which helped to repopularize cloisonne in the country.
 He was a founder of the Hawaii-China People's Friendship Association to improve relations between China and the United States.
 He served on the national steering committee of the U.S.-China Friendship Association from its founding in 1974 until his death.

-In later life, Ariyoshi began teaching at the University of Hawaii in the Ethnic Studies Department.
+In later life, Ariyoshi began teaching at the University of Hawaiʻi in the Ethnic Studies Department.
 In 1976 the Hawaii Legislature honored Ariyoshi for his life's work and apologized for the things that had been done to him in the McCarthy era.
-Koji Ariyoshi died later that year, and an annual award in his name was established by the U.S.-China Peoples Friendship to honor an outstanding figure in promoting U.S.-China friendship.
+Koji Ariyoshi died later that year from cancer, and an annual award in his name was established by the U.S.-China Peoples Friendship to honor an outstanding figure in promoting U.S.-China friendship.